2021 Cuban protests: 14 July

 Cuba's Ministry of Interior confirmed one dead and reported several injuries to citizens, including some officers.
 The web page CiberCuba released a video where allegedly a black beret-wearing group, the Cuban police, break into the house of a demonstrator and fire at him immediately in front of his wife and children, detaining him afterwards.
 According to the organization of lawyers Cubalex, over 200 people have been detained and many remain in detention as of 15 July.
 Deputy Minister of the Interior Jesús Manuel Burón Tabit questioned decision-making within the ministry and the Security Council as well as what he called the excessive use of police force to repress the demonstrations; the Cuban government denied that he resigned after his statements.

 In order to deal with the shortages, the Cuban Chamber of Commerce lifted customs restrictions that limited imports of hygiene products, medicine and food, which one of the protesters demanded the government should do.
 Travelers would be allowed to bring these products into Cuba between 19 July and 31 December 2021 without being subject to customs duties.
-In addition, directors of state-owned enterprises would be given the authority to determine their employees' salaries, while small- and medium-sized privately-owned businesses would be able to be organized.
+In addition, directors of state-owned enterprises would be given the authority to determine their employees' salaries, while small- and medium-sized privately owned businesses would be able to be organized.
 The government announced that it would be improving on the electricity system, of which problems ETECSA did not provide explanation until Foreign Minister Bruno Rodríguez Parrilla attribute them to power outages and difficulties with food or transportation.
 Cuban official Carlos Fernandez de Cossio told the MSNBC that the government did not interrupt Internet service as a whole and that interruptions were sporadic, or limited to specific services.

 Access to internet in Cuba was partially restored, although with an unstable network of intermittent functionality, while access to social media and instant messaging applications remained blocked.
 According to Ted Henken, who has written on the topic in works such as Cuba's Digital Revolution (2021), the decision to shut down internet access in Cuba, even if temporary, could prove "very expensive" for both education in Cuba and the Cuban economy.
 Henken told The Guardian: "It's a cost that cannot be borne for more than a few days."

+The Cuban government shut off the internet making it impossible for pictures and videos of the protests and violence against protesters to be shared on social media.